AaravG42/mea-website/frontend-backend-integration.md

 1. User clicks "Register Now" on an event card
 2. User is directed to `/events/:eventId/register`
 3. The form is pre-filled with saved data from localStorage if available
-4. On submission, data is sent to the backend and confirmation email is triggered
+4. On submission, data is sent to the backend.

 ### Forms System